Microsoft Azure Storage Types Explained

 Okay, now you are done with choosing the type of storage for your needs.
 However, in the IT world, the safety of your data is amongst the most essential and basic things.
 When you store data in Microsoft Azure, regardless of the type of storage, it is stored somewhere in the datacenters of Microsoft.

 However, what if one day you wake up and read the news about the devastating accident that has completely destroyed the data center in question?
 Kind of a nightmare really.

 To prevent that from happening, Microsoft has four options for data replication amongst their data-centers.

 Disk Storage redundancy will be described separately, as it cannot be simply added to the following structure

 3 copies of each file in one building but 3 different places

 That is the most basic and the cheapest way to replicate your data.
-When you choose Locally-Redundant Storage (LRS), you can be sure that in one data-center of your choice there will be 3 copies of each file you store on different nodes (basically, on different hard drives).
+When you choose Locally-Redundant Storage (LRS), your data is copied within one data-center in 3 different nodes (basically, on different hard drives).

 LRS is available for all 5 types of Microsoft Azure Storage.

 3 copies in one building, 3 copies in the other